simplygreatwork/vanilla/state/readme.md

 - store you app's data inside a data store
 - be able to undo and redo the state of your app
-- use bus.js from vanilla/bus
+- use's bus.js from vanilla/bus